HomeofNever/Advanced-Design-Using-Java/ConwayGameOfLifeWithGUI/manuals/tests.md

 - warning when cell is pressed
 - calculated simulation status on the right bottom should be a positive number
-- top stepper number will changed as step forward and step back
+- top stepper number will change as step forward and step back
 - the number of live/dead cell on the bottom middle should update with the map

-**Notice: it is normal that the calculated simulation is 1 less then the cell survival time.
+**Notice: it is normal that the calculated simulation is 1 less than the cell survival time.
 The App calculated the survival at stage 0 with times 1**

 #### Toolbar

 - `Set as Begin` should clear all cells' survival time (0 for dead, 1 for live)
+- `New Map` should pop up a dialog asking for row and give error if value cannot be parsed or less than 1
 - `Reset` should set everything of the map to 0 but keep the row and col as the same
 - `Configuration` should invoke configuration panel
+- toolbar can be dragged out of the window and restore with no problem (by clicking the exit button of the pane)

 #### Save file

-- file with give name will appear and can be open via menu -> open file
+- file with given name will appear and can be open via a menu -> open file
 - range saving button result and override notice
 - filename format

+in the test folder, `example2-result` contains the result where saved range from 0 to 32, as a reference

 #### Configuration

 - setting persistence
 - setting update should immediately reflect to the board
-- cell color changes
+- cell color changes accordingly
 - hide/show cell survival time
-- cell shade changes
+- cell shade changes accordingly

 #### Warnings

-- At any time, the textfield expected number but failed to parse will give warning
+- at any time, textfields that expected number but failed to parse will give warning
+- at any time, if the action of textfield failed, the value will be restored to its previous value